 Three free online books will be used in the course.
 Only parts of each book will be used.
-Neither is up to date with the most recent version of Python (no books are, Python is always adding new features).
+Note they may not be up to date with the most recent version of Python (no books are, Python is always adding new features).